zeldigas/text2confl/docs/storage-formats/markdown/diagrams.md

 ## Name generation

-As every diagram translated to separate page attachment, there are 2 options to control its name:
+As every diagram is translated to a separate page attachment, you have two options to control its name:

 * explicitly specify it using `target` code block attribute.
-This is recommended approach, because it provides consistent naming when changing diagram content
+This is a recommended approach because it provides consistent naming when changing diagram content
 * use automatically generated names based on code block content.
 In this case attachment name is equal to sha256 hash of